afullstopdot/ft_p/README.md

 This message pertains to the students of 42 and WTC (WeThinkCode_).

-This project (the first of many) is important for your development in the C language.
-It is of the utmost importance that you take this serious and and implement these functions by yourself and not by copying this work.
 Copying this work as is, without understanding and being able to implement your own work defeats the pedagogy and subsequently is cheating.

 Goodluck!